ClicknClear/Public-Resources/Verification.md

 The resulting file name would be: `Open_US_Tigers.mp3`

 ### *WARNING!*
-Do not add the file extension on the end of the filename, the correct file extension will be applied automatically.
+Do not add the file extension on the end of the file name, the correct file extension will be applied automatically.